voytas75/KrakenExchange/CONTRIBUTING.md

 ## Issue Reporting

-If you find an issue with the KrakenExchangeAPI-PowerShell codebase, please report it by opening an issue on GitHub.
+If you find an issue with the KrakenExchange codebase, please report it by opening an issue on GitHub.
 Please include a clear description of the issue, steps to reproduce it, and any relevant code or error messages.

 ## Pull Requests